-- Try to Reinvent the wheel.
 If someone has gone before you and had success, consider what brought that success.
 It’s one thing to attempt to refine or slightly improve something but if there has been tremendous success, sticking with the original plan is typically the best policy.
 Jeremiah 6:16 “This is what the LORD says: “Stand at the crossroads and look.
 Ask for the ancient paths: ‘Where is the good way?’
 Then walk in it, and you will find rest for your souls.
 But they said, ‘We will not walk in it!’
-There is a common tendency when someone first comes out of college and enters the workforce; they think they have a new solution for making something better.
-Whether it’s an idea for an invention or a way to improve outcomes, recent students assume no one has ever thought about the idea that they have and they are going to patent the idea while revolutionizing the field.
+There is a common tendency when someone first comes out of college and enters the workforce, they think they have a new solution for making everything better.
+Whether it’s an idea for an invention or a way to improve outcomes, recent students assume no one has ever thought about the ideas they have and they are going to patent the idea while revolutionizing the field.
 Some of it is naivety and some of it is simply foolishness but in time they realize that there is a reason experience is worth considering before thinking you have a new path that has never been trod.

-Whatever the role is, take anything too lightly and you place yourself or others at risk.
+Whatever your role, take anything too lightly and you place yourself or others at risk.
 I recently met a guy who fell 18 feet from a ladder that wasn’t properly secured.
 He fractured his back and ruined his career and health for the rest of his life.
 It doesn’t take much to change the course of your direction.

 1 Corinthians 1:20-25 “Where is the wise?
 Where is the scribe?
 Where is the disputer of this age?
 Has not God made foolish the wisdom of this world?
 For since, in the wisdom of God, the world through wisdom did not know God, it pleased God through the foolishness of the message preached to save those who believe.
 For Jews request a sign, and Greeks seek after wisdom; but we preach Christ crucified, to the Jews a stumbling block and to the Greeks foolishness, but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.
 Because the foolishness of God is wiser than men, and the weakness of God is stronger than men.”

-Whatever you seek, if it is good, Jesus is at the foundation of it.
-Try it sometime, name a quality that is superior and work your way both backward and forward through it’s progression….everything begins and end with Christ alone.
+Whatever you seek, if it is good, Jesus will be at the foundation of it all.
+Try it sometime, name a quality that is superior and work your way both backward and forward through it’s progression….everything begins and ends with Christ.

-Since Jesus is Creator of all that is good…why not start there first in your endeavors?
-Doesn’t this make sense?
-All common sense is, is wisdom applied.
+Since Jesus is the Creator of all that is good…why not start with Him first in your endeavors?
+Learning to die is to place oneself humbly before God in repentance.
+All wisdom begins with acknowledging God’s position, then common sense becomes wisdom applied.
 This is why prayer is a foundational position for any good path.
 Prayer places the strength of your position at the feet of the Savior.